xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/booking-service.md

 # Booking Service Bot

-*Connect your bots to databases through DatabaseAgents*
+*Connect your bots to databases through DatabaseWorkers*

 ## Intro

 In this tutorial, we'll walk through building a booking performance bot using **AgentOrg**'s framework.
 This bot will be able to handle common customer inquiries, such as find show's availabilities, booking shows, retrieve performance schedule, and modifying or cancelling existing bookings.
 The tutorial aims to provide a next step up from [simple Q&A conversational AIs](./customer-service.md) to a powerful bot that can integrate directly with databases and tools used in many workplaces.

-By the end of this tutorial, you'll know how to use external tooling agents specifically integrating with a database.
-This tutorial demonstrates a agent served as an entry into deeper and more complex capabilities.
+By the end of this tutorial, you'll know how to use external tooling workers specifically integrating with a database.
+This tutorial demonstrates a workers served as an entry into deeper and more complex capabilities.

 ## Setting up the Config File

 [Previously](./customer-service.md), we had nodes that were able to read from various files and sources to compose an answer.
 Here, we will take it a step further.
 Instead of just reading, we will also be interacting with database and writing record into database.
-This could be done through the built-in [DatabaseAgent](../Agents/DatabaseAgent.md).
+This could be done through the built-in [DatabaseWorker](../Workers/DatabaseWorker.md).

 As a refresher, here is the structure for a *Config* JSON file: